Modern Slavery Statement and Policy

 Training

 During 2023 we provided modern slavery refresher interactive training and Whistleblowing interactive training to our employees and display posters raising awareness of modern slavery.
+This training forms part of a mandatory ongoing programme of refresher training for all staff, completion of which is monitored, measured and reported on throughout the year.

 We are also members of the Supply Chain Sustainability School which provide a wide range of further training material on Modern Slavery and Human rights.